 As a warehouse manager, you’re probably aware of how vital it is to measure your warehouse’s performance.
 Measurement is the step that ties all your other processes together and allows you to keep track of performance trends, gauge how efficiently you’re operating, uncover potential problems, manage risks, and much more.

-Most warehouse KPIs can be applied to most warehouses, even though they all operate differently.
+Most warehouse management KPIs can be applied to most warehouses, even though they all operate differently.
 But you may not need to use every KPI to reach your business goals.
 Instead, you can pick out just the ones that you find are most relevant to your current goals.
 So how do you find the KPIs you actually need?
-In this article, we will be discussing some commonly used warehouse KPIs and what they can do for you, and we’ll categorize them according to what part of the warehouse they are used in, to make your choices even easier.
+In this article, we will be discussing the following commonly used warehouse KPIs and what they can do for you:

 Inventory KPIs are all about the stock of products that you have stored in your warehouse.
 They are perfect when you’re looking for a way to monitor how your inventory is moving.
 Popular inventory KPIs include inventory accuracy, shrinkage, carrying cost of inventory, inventory turnover, and inventory to sales ratio.

 1. Inventory accuracy

 Inventory accuracy refers to the match between the amount of inventory that has been tracked and the amount that is physically present in a warehouse.
 Inventory tracking is typically done automatically using a warehouse management system or inventory management system, but this number doesn’t always match the quantity of inventory that is actually physically present in the warehouse.
 This could be because of theft, damage, miscalculations, shortages on the supplier’s side, etc. The inventory accuracy KPI will show if there is a difference between the two values, by dividing the stock tracked by the system by the stock physically remaining in the warehouse.
 The closer the number is to 1, the more accurate your inventory tracking is.